Aasish-Agarwal/utilities/README.md

 # Utilities
 general purpose applications used day to day

-# python/collate_member_data
+# EffortDistributionAnalysis
-Read multiple xls files to consolidate effort distribution data
+End to end solution to record effort distribution data and generate management reports Configurable and adaptable to suit the specific organization needs